-Compensation for the Company's executive officers is comprised of three elements: base salary, discretionary bonus ("STIP") and a long-term incentive program ("LTIP") comprised of incentive stock options ("Options") granted pursuant to the Company's Option Plan dated June 20, 2018, as amended.
+Compensation for the Company's executive officers is comprised of three elements: base salary, discretionary bonus ("STIP") and a long-term incentive program ("LTIP") comprised of Options granted pursuant to the Company's Option Plan dated June 20, 2018, as amended.
 This compensation structure is intended to reward performance and be competitive with the compensation arrangements of other companies of similar size and scope in the industry.